 About the Doctor:

-- How easy is it to see the doctor you prefer?
-How available is he or she?
+- How easy is it to see the doctor you like?
+Are they available at times convenient for you?

 - How easy is that doctor to talk to?
-Are you ready to talk about private issues with him or her?
-Are you comfortable to work out the best treatment plan for you together?
+Are you ready to talk about private issues with them?
+Are you comfortable working out the best treatment plan for you together?

 - How comfortable and experienced is the doctor working with patients your age or with your particular health needs?